Do Motorcycles Stop Faster Than Cars?

 Insurance companies tend to lowball the victims of motorcycle accidents.
 The other party’s insurer expects the individual to want to settle as soon as possible.
 The adjuster may hope you do not know the value of your claim.

 The settlement likely will not cover all your current and future accident-related expenses.
-As a result, you should not accept the insurance company’s initial offer.
+As a result, you should not accept the insurance company’s initial offer without first consulting a lawyer.
 Once you sign the papers, you will be unable to pursue further legal action against the liable driver for the same accident.

-Instead, you should have your attorney deal with the adjuster.
+Instead, you should hire a lawyer and have them deal with the adjuster.
 They review offers and advise you if you should agree or not.
 Lawyers know how to negotiate for maximum compensation.

 What to Do After a Hit-And-Run